 A section break will be inserted.
 Now you insert TOC in this section and give page numbers.
 The page numbers will end when the section ends.
-Then you can give pages number to the second section for main document.
+Then you can give pages number to the second section which contains the main document.

-NOTE: This article is part of our MS Word Guide.
+NOTE: This article is part of my MS Word Tips Guide.
 This guide solves your day to day MS Word problems.
 Easily!

-Tip: You can use the inserted section for anything else as well.
-You can write preface, introduction or foreword in such a section
+Bonus Tip 1: You can use the inserted section for anything else as well.
+You can write preface, introduction or foreword of document in such a section.

-Tip: To make your document look more professional, you may choose to give the TOC section page number with Roman numeral style (i, ii, iii, iv,v,vi etc.)
+Bonus Tip 2: To make your document look more professional, you may choose to give the TOC section page numbers with Roman numeral style (i, ii, iii, iv,v,vi etc.)